Other Languages: Español

 If you have hepatitis C:

-• Get into care with a doctor who is experienced in managing and treating hepatitis C, even if you do not feel sick.
+• Get into care with a health care provider who is experienced in managing and treating hepatitis C, even if you do not feel sick.
+Find a hepatitis C health care provider near you.

-• Consult with your doctor before taking vitamins, supplements, home remedies or over-the-counter drugs.
-Some of those treatments can harm your liver.
+• Consult with your health care provider before taking vitamins, supplements, home remedies or over-the-counter medicine.
+Some of these products can harm your liver.

-• Avoid passing hepatitis C to others by making sure no one else comes in contact with your blood.
+• Avoid passing hepatitis C to others by making sure no one else has contact with your blood.

 Treatment

-If you have hepatitis C, talk to your doctor or find a hepatitis C treatment location near you.
+If you have hepatitis C, talk to your health care provider or find a hepatitis C testing location near you.

 Additional Resources